-Technology Education (BS) Learning Outcomes Developed by the Interstate Teacher Assessment and Support Consortium (InTASC) and adopted by Wisconsin Department of Public Instruction (DPI) LEARNER DEVELOPMENT - The teacher understands how learners grow and develop, recognizing that patterns of learning and development very individually within and agrees the aparitive.
+Technology Education (BS) Learning Outcomes

+Developed by the Interstate Teacher Assessment and Support Consortium (InTASC) and adopted by Wisconsin Department of Public Instruction (DPI)

-- LEARNER DEVELOPMENT The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and the teacher designs and implements developmentally appropriate and challenging learning experiences. - LEARNING DIFFERENCES The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards. - LEARNING ENVIRONMENTS The teacher works with others to create environments that support individual and collaborative learning and that encourage positive social interaction, active engagement in learning, and self-motivation. - CONTENT KNOWLEDGE The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he or she teaches and creates learning experiences that make these aspects of the discipline accessible and meaningful for learners to assure mastery of the content. - APPLICATION OF CONTENT The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues. - ASSESSMENT The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and learner's decision making. - PLANNING FOR INSTRUCTION The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, crossdisciplinary skills, and pedagogy, as well as knowledge of learners and the community context. - INSTRUCTIONAL STRATEGIES The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections and to build skills to apply knowledge in meaningful ways. - PROFESSIONAL LEARNING AND ETHICAL PRACTICE The teacher engages in ongoing professional learning, uses evidence to continually evaluate his/her practice, particularly the effects of his/ her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner. - LEADERSHIP AND COLLABORATION The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession. - VITERBO STANDARD The teacher demonstrates personal qualities and values which reflect the Franciscan values identified in the Viterbo University teacher education conceptual framework.
+- LEARNER DEVELOPMENT The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and the teacher designs and implements developmentally appropriate and challenging learning experiences. - LEARNING DIFFERENCES The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards. - LEARNING ENVIRONMENTS The teacher works with others to create environments that support individual and collaborative learning and that encourage positive social interaction, active engagement in learning, and self-motivation. - CONTENT KNOWLEDGE The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he or she teaches and creates learning experiences that make these aspects of the discipline accessible and meaningful for learners to assure mastery of the content. - APPLICATION OF CONTENT The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues. - ASSESSMENT The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and learner's decision making. - PLANNING FOR INSTRUCTION The teacher plans instruction that supports every student in meeting rigorous learning goals by drawing upon knowledge of content areas, curriculum, crossdisciplinary skills, and pedagogy, as well as knowledge of learners and the community context. - INSTRUCTIONAL STRATEGIES The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections and to build skills to apply knowledge in meaningful ways. - PROFESSIONAL LEARNING AND ETHICAL PRACTICE The teacher engages in ongoing professional learning, uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner. - LEADERSHIP AND COLLABORATION The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession. - VITERBO STANDARD The teacher demonstrates personal qualities and values which reflect the Franciscan values identified in the Viterbo University teacher education conceptual framework.

 Technology Education (BS) Bachelor of Science Requirement Complete 11 credits of natural science and/or mathematics.
 (Courses that qualify for Scientific Reasoning in the Natural Sciences or Quantitative Literacy credit within the LIVE program may also count toward the total.)
 Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
 Final Requirements Complete a minimum of 40 upper division credits (300/400).
-Technology Education, Major Requirements EDUC 150, 215, 255, 290, 300, 302, 306, 316, 331, 425, 463, 482, ENVS 101, PSYC 310, four additional science credits.
-(46 credits) Technology Education, Major Requirements EDUT 103, 128, 129, 151, 155, 162, 202, 212, 213, 235, 236, 240, 244, 255, 256, 271, 280/ All EDUT courses are taken at Western TC.
-(38 credits)
+Technology Education, Major Requirements EDUC 150, 215, 255, 290, 300, 302, 306, 316, 331, 407 or 425, 463, 482, THTR 365 ENVS 101 or PHYS 102 or CHEM 101, PSYC 171, four additional science credits.
+(55 credits) Technology Education, Major Requirements EDUT 126, 128, 129, 148, 151, 155, 162, 163, 202, 207, 213, 217, 218, 236, 258, 282.
+All EDUT courses are taken at Western TC.
+(40 credits)